Governor Healey – Use the Rainy Day Fund to Feed Massachusetts Families for Months Ahead

 Across Massachusetts, families are facing an escalating hunger crisis, not because food is scarce, but because compassion has been.

-Federal SNAP funding has stopped, and new eligibility restrictions are cutting off vital food assistance for thousands of immigrants, refugees, and working-class residents.
+But the crisis isn’t over.
+Federal funding remains unstable, and new eligibility restrictions continue to cut off vital food assistance for thousands of immigrants, refugees, and working-class residents.
+Families who work hard and give so much to this Commonwealth are still being left behind by federal policy.

 This is not a bureaucratic failure, it is a moral emergency.